A Remembrance Video of Mattie

 Another full day here.
 I am working with someone who is helping me clean, stain, and seal my porch wood.
 I was going to take this on myself, but then I realized.....
 I have NO IDEA what I am doing.
 I trust this person because he is a friend of my landscaper.
 Nate has given me an education about my porch wood and I am learning about the beauty of Brazilian IPE wood.
 Which apparently is the hardest, strongest, and most naturally resistant to rot, abrasion, weather, and insects.
 Ipe is one of the longest lasting woods in some cases well over 75 years.
 Therefore, I want this wood preserved.
 Ironically I remember when we first moved into the house, someone told us to replace that wood with Trex.
 I am so glad I did not listen to them!

 Some where along the line today, I was asked to join a conference call.
 I admit that participating in anything for me right now is challenging.
 Mainly because I never have a minute to myself.
-But today while on the call what also hit me is my other half is not on the call with me.
-We started this particular project together and we had a way at analyzing things from all angles and what I always thought was..... we were stronger together.
-Until I guess we were not!
+But today while on the call what also hit me is I am divorced and now take all calls alone.
 Nonetheless, after I got off the call, I felt I LOST MY PASSION, my drive, my outlook, and a way forward.
 Things that once excited me, that I was passionate about, are now much more gray.
 Could tomorrow be influencing how I am feeling?
-Maybe, but when you have been married to someone for close to 30 years, and dated for 7 years before that, that person becomes a part of you.
-In a way, you form a third identity, the identity that is the meddling of two people.
+When you are married for so long, in a way, you form a third identity, the identity that is the meddling of two people.
 The kind of meddling whether we knew what each other was thinking and we could finish each other's sentences.

 Being divorced is like losing a whole portion of myself and my life.
 I have been married much longer than I have been single, and therefore, I feel like I am navigating the world now without a limb or my skin.
-It is simply painful, and yet I am the only one feeling the pain.
+It is simply painful.

 After getting off the conference call this afternoon, I felt so dejected and sad, that I had to get up and do something.
 I couldn't sit with that horrid feeling.
 So what did I do?
 I started cleaning windows.
 I went outside, got fresh air, and made something cleaner and looking better.
 Those kind of tasks are my diversions and frankly are more therapeutic for me than therapy itself.

-If you are reading this and have been following my packing saga over the last few weeks, then I ask you to think good thoughts for me tomorrow as I face a move out of things I never wanted to see leave in the first place.
+If you are reading this and have been following my packing saga over the last few weeks, then I ask you to think good thoughts for me tomorrow as I face an emotionally challenging move out.

 2 comments: